ypreetirao/so-simple-theme/_posts/articles/2020-04-23-shikara-film.md

   <figcaption></figcaption>
 </figure>

- His handling of screenplay has his signature, where the histories of his protagonists are always interwoven at places where they are called for that exemplifies the narration and you ride off the sine wave of drama he has in-store for you.
+ His handling of screenplay has his signature, the histories of his protagonists are always interwoven at places where they are called for that exemplifies the narration and you ride off the sine wave of drama he has in-store for us.

 Now [Shikara](https://www.imdb.com/title/tt10930586/) is projecting the plight of Kashmiri Pandits a sect of people who had to make an exodus off Kashmir because of civil unrest in the year of 1990.
 Now when we have controversial premise it is highly important to maintain a delicate balance between depicting the facts in a way that you get holistic sense of the problem but without any sort of bias which could make you pick sides.
 For me that's the beauty of [Shikara](https://www.imdb.com/title/tt10930586/) I haven't seen such an innocent and delicate movie over such inflammable topic before.